 - 1 teaspoon baking soda

 - 1/4 teaspoon salt

-> - Preheat oven to 350 degrees F. Wrap the outside of a 9 inch springform pan with aluminum foil to prevent leaking.
-Sift together the flour, dried cranberries, orange zest, baking powder, baking soda, cinnamon and salt.
+- Preheat oven to 350 degrees F. Wrap the outside of a 9 inch springform pan with aluminum foil to prevent leaking.
+Sift together the flour, orange zest, baking powder, baking soda, cinnamon and salt.
 Set aside.

-> - In a saucepan over medium heat, combine brown sugar and 1/2 cup butter.
+- In a saucepan over medium heat, combine brown sugar and 1/2 cup butter.
 Bring to a boil, then add cranberries, pecans, and orange zest, stir, and pour into bottom of springform pan.
 Do not overcook the sugar mixture.